 But if you're not used to the Larry Wall language design philosophy, you may be wondering.
 Why create a language that is not, in general, parseable?
 The answer is that Perl in the compile phase allows the programmer its full range of programming capabilities.
 These allow Perl a lot of flexibility in setting itself up.
 But whenever you have all the capabilities of a Turing-complete language, you have undecidability.

 I lay out the details of the proof in three articles in The Perl Review.
 The articles assume no math background.

 I've written a novel about Kurt Gödel.
 Those of you into software probably know Gödel for his mathematical work.
 Gödel also discovered a new proof of God's existence.
 A sketch of Gödel's "Ontological Proof", as it is usually called, is in his Collected Works (Vol. III, p.
 403-404), but two of Gödel's notebooks have disappeared.
 Based on their dates and titles, they likely contained more about the God Proof than we now have.
 The God Proof begins with the reappearance of the Lost Gödel Notebooks in Pacific Grove, California.
-You can download the novel for free from this site or from my Lulu storefront.
-You can also buy it at Lulu or from Amazon.com.
+You can download the novel for free from this site.
+You can also buy it at from Amazon.com.
 There's more about The God Proof here.